mworion/MountWizzard4/README.rst

 Documentation
 ^^^^^^^^^^^^^
-There is an online documentation available for MW4 which could be search for
+There is an online documentation available for MW4 which could be searched for
 entries:

 Web based: